2021/22 Full-time Postgraduate course

 The course is very demanding and high paced; but very worthwhile because of the excellent career prospects with the added advantage of jobs worldwide.

 As well as taking away the academic learning from the course I also learned determination to succeed and the focus and fortitude to do so and to ensure a successful outcome.

 I have high expectations for the future.
 This course will enable me to diversify into such areas as wealth management, trust work, or the field of corporate governance.
-I am travelling to Canada in March 2012 on a six month visa to pursue the possibility of eventually emigrating and my masters course will significantly improve my chances of employment as corporate governance has become such an important issue.
 The opportunities are endless and I intend to grab life and career by the scruff of the neck.”

 “I studied Law and Economics prior to the MSc Management and Corporate Governance and chose to do the course because of the breadth of subject areas covered and its links to employers.